gernest/blue/README.md

 - Tags
 - Fields

-The user of this library, has contol on alll the mentioned components.
+The user of this library, has control on all the mentioned components.
 The Options strct looks like this.

 ```go